Hosting Static Websites on Amazon S3

-- Create and configure an S3 bucket and push content to it using the AWS CLI
+- Create and configure an Amazon S3 bucket and push content to it using the AWS CLI

-- Use AWS Route 53 to create a domain (or subdomain) for your site
+- Use AWS Route 53 to create a domain (or subdomain) for your Amazon S3 static website

 - Create a CloudFront distribution to enable low-latency CDN access

 - Request and deploy a (free) encryption certificate to ensure secure TLS/SSL access to your site